INDAPlus21/eliasfl-chess/README.md

 The current program has webassembly bindings and a compiled version can be found on [elias.floreteng.se/chess/play](https://elias.floreteng.se/chess/play/)

+Compile to webassembly by running the `build_webassembly.ps1` script and output is in the `pkg` directory.

 ## Download the program

 - [Windows](https://elias.floreteng.se/chess/bin/eliasfl-chess.exe)